When Should I Take the MCAT?

 Testing in summer allows you to intensely study for the MCAT without worrying about classwork.
 But just remember—if you wait until these later exam dates to test, you will be entering the application cycle once it is in full swing.

+Here’s one good way to get the most out of those resources.
+For example, if you are taking biochemistry this year, you could use the MCAT Workshops and Science review videos that focus on biochemistry to give yourself a boost in those courses—think of it as background material.
 Also, your access to the review notes, which nicely summarize the big topics of biochemistry, could give you an added advantage.
 Might as well get the maximum value out of enrollment, with the longest course access possible leading up to your test date.
-That’s extra time to prepare for the exam and simultaneously fortify your knowledge of the topics that will help you get into, and succeed in, medical school.
+That’s extra time to prepare for the exam and simultaneously fortify your knowledge of the topics that will help you get into – and succeed in – medical school.

 A typical amount of time to prepare effectively for the MCAT is between 200-300 hours total.
 We actually recommend 300-350 hours.
 Ideally, you would spread this out over several months, especially if you have other commitments such as school or work.
-A common error that many test-takers make is to try to study for the MCAT while carrying a very heavy load of activities.
+A common error that many test-takers make is trying to study for the MCAT while carrying a very heavy load of activities.
 Remember, the more things you are involved in, the less time you’ll have to study effectively.

 Some test-takers spend six months preparing for the MCAT, while others choose to cram it all into just a month before the test.
 Consider your own schedule carefully, be realistic about all of your commitments, and plan as far in advance as possible.
 Then you can be realistic about your ability to master the demands of the MCAT.

-Of course, in order to register, you’ll need to know which MCAT test date you’re going for—just another reason to select it now so you are prepared.
-(Notice how much we’re emphasizing this?)
+Registration for the January, March, April, May, and June 2025 MCAT test dates opens on October 2, 2024 at 11 AM ET.
+It’s crucial that you check the registration deadlines for the date you want to take the MCAT ahead of time.
+Historically, testing seats fill up very quickly—some in less than 24 hours— and we expect the same to occur this year, especially for the popular spring 2025 MCAT test dates.
+In order to register for the MCAT, you’ll need to know which MCAT test date you’re planning for – just another reason to select it now so you are prepared.
 Take some time now to build out your calendar for the next few months.
-Include personal, academic, and professional obligations so the date doesn’t sneak up on you.
+Include personal, academic, and professional obligations so your test date doesn’t sneak up on you.

-MCAT Academic Background Requirements
+MCAT Academic Requirements

 The MCAT does not require you to have taken high-level science courses.
 In fact, introductory-level courses that are typically taken in the first two years of college are almost all that you need to have the right background for the MCAT.
 The only exception is Biochemistry, which is typically taken later in your college career.